OUR LANDS ARE OPEN!

 - If you arrive at a trailhead and the parking lot is full, come back later or find a different place to explore.
 At popular hiking destinations, such as the Castle of the Clouds and Red Hill, consider exploring one of the less used trails.

 - Check for any signs posted at the trailhead for up-to-date information and recommendations.

 - Hike only on the trail.
-If you need to step aside to practice physical distancing, that’s fine, but then wait for other hikers to pass and return to the trail to continue you hike.
-Hiking off the trail is likely to create or add to erosion problems.
+If you need to step aside to practice physical distancing, that’s fine, but then wait for other hikers to pass and return to the trail to continue your hike.
+Hiking off the trail is likely to create or add to existing erosion problems.

 LRCT appreciates your help ensuring a healthy, safe, and pleasant outdoor experience for all.
-If you observe conditions on LRCT property that you think we should know about, please let us know.
-And if there’s something particularly interesting or enjoyable that you observe while out on one of our properties, we’d welcome seeing or hearing about that too!
+If you observe conditions on any LRCT properties that you think we should know about, please do let us know.
+And if there’s something particularly interesting or enjoyable that you observe while out on one of our properties, we’d welcome seeing or hearing about that, too!